-Making sure the name and basic information are entered correctly, in full, and matching what’s on the student’s social security card can avoid the most common mistake that will slow down an application.
+Answer: Filling out your name wrong!
+It might sound like common sense, but make sure your (or your student’s) name and basic information are entered correctly, in full, and match what’s on your Social Security card.
+This simple step can help you avoid the most common mistake that will slow down an application.

-Remember, accidentally transposing a couple of numbers or letters could cause a FAFSA application to be rejected, right out of the gate.
+Remember, accidentally transposing a couple of numbers or letters could cause a FAFSA application to be rejected right out of the gate.
 Financial aid offices can fix these mistakes, but that could slow down the process.
-And that could cause the student to miss out on funds.
-So encourage students to give their forms a thorough “typo review” before submitting.
+And delays could cause students and families to miss out on funds because the amount of aid available each year is limited, and awarded on a first come, first served basis.
+So give FAFSA forms a thorough “typo review” before submitting.

 Q: When should the FAFSA get turned in?

-Students applying for the 2016-2017 school year should start the FAFSA as early as January 1, 2016.
-This can get a little sticky, since many families will not have filed their taxes at that time, but they can use estimates and link the application with the IRS Data Retrieval Tool later.
+Students applying for the next school year should start the FAFSA as early as October 1 the prior year.
+This is the beginning of financial aid season, and when the application becomes eligible for submitting each year.
+This may seem early, since many families will not have filed their taxes at that time, but they can use estimates and link the application with the IRS Data Retrieval Tool later.

-The FAFSA requires a good amount of information to complete successfully, but by gathering the documents in advance, they’ll be prepared for all questions asked.
-Students and parents can make a checklist or folder ahead of time, so they won’t have to scramble while filing.
-Follow the link for a list of papers and expense information that’s good to have on-hand.
+Clearly the FAFSA requires a good amount of information to complete successfully, but by gathering the documents in advance, you’ll be prepared for all questions asked.
+Make a checklist or folder ahead of time to stay organized while filing.

-The first time filling out any financial paperwork can bring up questions, but there are resources available to help anyone going through the process.
-From in-person education programs like College Goal Sundays, sponsored by the YMCA, to more in-depth Q&A through the FAFSA website and hotline, applicants can get the help they need to complete the application.
+Answer: The first time filling out any financial paperwork can bring up questions, but there are resources available to help anyone going through the process.
+Here are a few: